 Rick: Does it blow them away when you open up the hood and the trunk and there’s nothing there?

 Chris: Yes, absolutely.
 A lot of people come up and they think it’s battery-powered, or where’s the engine?
 I get that question all the time.
 Where’s the engine?

 Rick: It’s way in there?
 It’s tucked right in there.
 Very cool.
 Cool idea, actually.
 I’m surprised somebody else hasn’t done that yet.
 I haven’t seen it.
 Nice job, man.

 Rick: Thanks for coming out.
 That’s a great car.
 Great story, too.

 Chris: Yeah, absolutely.

 Collector and Classic Car Insurance for Less

 Here at Classic Auto we share your passion and understand the importance of your investment.
 If you’re passionate about the classics and collectibles you own, protect your valuable investment for years to come with Classic Auto Insurance.
-Let us customize a policy to fit your needs.
+Let us customize an insurance policy for your VW Beetle to fit your needs.
 We offer affordable, Agreed Value coverage for a variety of collector, classic and custom vehicles.
 Our friendly, knowledgeable staff can answer your questions and give you a quote on the spot.
 Call 888-901-1338 or get an instant quote online and see how we can help safeguard your classic car.